jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 The data 'exists', but we cannot use it (and for good reason).

-The comment ['Who owns (or controls) health data?'](https://www.nature.com/articles/s41597-024-02982-1) published in Scientific Data by Kahn, S.D. describes the ongoing debate on who (should?) control secondary use of health data, as well as the issues surrounding its ownership, which has historically been controlled by institutions and is nowadays shifting towards individuals.
+The comment ['Who owns (or controls) health data?'](https://www.nature.com/articles/s41597-024-02982-1) published in Scientific Data by Kahn, S.D. describes the ongoing debate on who (should?) control secondary use of health data, as well as the issues surrounding its ownership, which has historically been controlled by institutions (and which at the time of writing, seems to be shifting towards individuals).

 One can overcome some of these 'gaps' by developing new methods of analysis and leverage what little *imperfect* data you might have.
 Continuing with the example of mortality data, the article published in Lancet Regional Health Europe  ['The effect of temporal data aggregation to assess the impact of changing temperatures in Europe: an epidemiological modelling study'](https://www.thelancet.com/journals/lanepe/article/PIIS2666-7762(23)00198-9/fulltext) by Ballester, J. does precisely that by demonstrating you can use weekly data, instead of daily data, to obtain similar estimations of heat and cold related mortality.